TeddyCr/twitter-sentiment/README.md

 twitter-sentiment uses circleci as a continuous integration tool.
 Pushing a new git tag to the remote repositiory will trigger circleci workflow and:
 * validate the test in /test/test_twitterSentiment.py
 * check for a match between the `VERSION` variable in the setup.py file and the git tag version.

-If all tests pass, the build will be automatically upload to the pypi server
+If all tests pass, the build will be automatically uploaded to the pypi server